sapporo-wes/tataki/README.md

 ## Quick Start

-Determining the file format of a local file:
+Determine the file format of a local file:

 ```shell
 $ tataki path/to/unknown/file.txt -q